opalasca/TISSUES_Update/README.md

 - README.md --> *Markdown file*
 - makefile  -->	*main script*
 - generate\_files.pl --> *script to generate the necessary files.
 This script uses the original datasets files (with no filter for unconfident gene-tissue associations)*
-- update\_consistency\_with\_orthologs.pl --> *script to generate files containing scored gene-tissue pairs and 1:1 orthologs with the other three organisms, if these exist, for each gene.*
+- add\_orthology\_info.pl --> *script to generate files containing scored gene-tissue pairs and 1:1 orthologs with the other three organisms, if these exist, for each gene.*
-- analyses.R --> *script orchestrating the genera:wqtion of the figures*
+- analyses.R --> *script orchestrating the generation of the figures*
 - R/ --> *All the scripts necessary to reproduce the figures*
     - summary\_figure\_drawing.R --> *Initial figure with the tissues covered by each dataset*
     - fold\_enrichment\_analysis\_per\_dataset.R --> *Generates the fold-enrichment plots for each dataset*